marcelkolarcik/simple-jQuery-translator/README.md

    and follow the instruction in <a href = "https://marcelkolarcik.github.io/simple-jQuery-translator/helper.html">helper.html</a >
    to help you create translation JSON files faster.

-   > After creating translation JSON files using assets/js/translator_helper/helper.js and <code>index.html, helper.html, usage.html, variables.html</code>, delete them from your
+   > After creating translation JSON files using assets/js/translator_helper files and <code>index.html, helper.html, usage.html, variables.html</code> files, delete them from your
    project directories, because they won't be needed anymore.

   #### Create translation JSON files and place them in  assets/js/languages